DSXiangLi/DecryptPrompt/README.md

   - Self-consistency for open-ended generations
   - Improving Factuality and Reasoning in Language Models through Multiagent Debate
   - Selective-LAMA: Selective Prediction for Confidence-Aware Evaluation of Language Models
+  - Can LLMs Express Their Uncertainty?
+An Empirical Evaluation of Confidence Elicitation in LLMs
 - Reviewing and Calibration
   - Truth-o-meter: Collaborating with llm in fighting its hallucinations
   - RARR: Researching and Revising What Language Models Say, Using Language Models